Official Government Website

 The Idaho Department of Parks and Recreation wants to make sure you are prepared, educated and legal before you take to the trail on your off-highway vehicle (OHV).
 Be sure to stay on trails when you venture out on your OHV.

-To find OHV trail maps across the state visit the Idaho Trail Mapping Program.
+To find OHV trail maps across the state visit the Idaho Trails App.

 Anyone who will operate an OHV should complete a free IDPR Responsible Riders education course to acquire your OHV Safety Education Certificate.

-Learn more about OHV laws, Idaho rules and guidelines, safety, trip planning and much more by viewing or downloading a free brochure, Off-Highway Vehicle in Idaho.
+Learn more about OHV laws, Idaho rules and guidelines, safety, trip planning and much more from our free brochure, Off-Highway Vehicles in Idaho.

 Visit these Idaho state parks for exceptional ATV/Motorbike opportunities: